cliffordp/tk-event-weather/readme.txt

 * Added a "Settings" quick action link on the wp-admin Plugins List page.
 * Added display of a wp-admin notice if you have a plugin for which there is an integration add-on but do not have the add-on installed.
 It only displays on the Plugins List page and the TK Event Weather settings page.
 * Fixed display of add-ons' options on the Help tab report.
+* Fix one shortcode's error to not display for following shortcodes on the same page.
 * Updated Freemius SDK from v1.2.2.9 to v1.2.3

 = Version 1.5.3 =